en0/hdcode-presentation/tt-presentation.md

 The `UseComputerAction` is complex.
 But that complexity does not leak to the rest of the system.

-Consider the additional cognitive load required if the complexity of the `UseComputerAction` was expressed here.
+Consider the cognitive load required with the additional complexity of `UseComputerAction`'s details in this code.

 ---